polarkac/MTG-Stories/stories/006 - Magic 2014/001_Prisoner of the Skep; or, How I Encountered the Slivers—and Lived to Tell the Tale!.typ

 #import "@local/mtgstory:0.2.0": conf
-#set page(margin: (top: 96pt))
 #show: doc => conf(
     "Prisoner of the Skep; or, How I Encountered the Slivers—and Lived to Tell the Tale!",
     set_name: "Magic 2014",
     story_date: datetime(day: 26, month: 06, year: 2013),
-author: "Jennifer Clarke Wilkes", doc)
+    author: "Jennifer Clarke Wilkes",
+    doc
+)

 #emph["One emitted a strange series of buzzing clicks and guttural commands, then clawed arms emerged from all of them.
 Is there no limit to their adaptations?"]